Core Values, Identity, & Mission

 Below, please explore our core values and mission as a diocese or click here to find stories of how we have lived into these values, past, present, and future.

 Many of our early diocesan communities have roots as missionary outposts.
-Since the beginning, our diocese has identified with a strong passion for mission and with sharing the good news of God through service.
-To learn more about our missionary zeal, please visit our history page.
+Since the beginning, our diocese has identified with a strong passion for mission and with sharing the good news of God through word or action.
+To learn more about our passion for mission, please visit our history page.

 Love of Jesus

 Like many who call Appalachia home, our stories are rooted in people who yearned for simplicity of life and for a connection with nature.
-This is reflected in the pioneer spirit on which many of our churches were founded.
+This is reflected through the enduring spirit from which many of our churches were founded.
 To learn more, please visit our Mountain Missionary Spirit page.

-Our diocese is committed to embodying and practicing the way of Jesus in every facet of our life.
-Community engagement in local mission and action is at the core of our call as Christians to live into our baptismal covenant.
-Learn more about Community Engagement here.
+Our diocese is committed to embodying and practicing the way of Jesus so that all people may participate in the life-giving and liberating love of God.
+Engaging our communities through local service and action reflects our commitment to live into our Baptismal Covenant.
+Learn more about some of the ways we engage our communities here.

-We are blessed to call the beauty of Western North Carolina home and as Christians we are called to be stewards that beauty.
-As a diocese, we work to keep creation care at the core of our ministry, paying mind to the environment with every action.
+We are blessed to call the beauty of Western North Carolina home and as Christians we are called to steward this gift.
+As a diocese, we strive to keep creation care as an integral part of our mission, paying attention to the needs of our environment with every action.
 Learn more on our Creation Care page.

 Ability to Look Back While Moving Forward

-We recognize that in order to move forward, we must be able to reflect on the past.
-As a diocese, we recognize and acknowledge the many ways in which we have not lived into God's word, and promise to walk in the Way of Jesus these next 100 years.
+We recognize that in order to consider what God is calling us to do going forward, we must be able to reflect on the past.
+As disciples of Jesus committed to Building Beloved Community, we believe we must tell the truth about our own history and discern who we can repair the wrongs we have committed.
+Doing so empowers us to walk more faithfully the Way of Jesus for the next 100 years.